MoserMichael/pyasmtool/tracer.md

 {'first': 'b', 'second': 'a'}
 </pre>

-Here is an example of accessing python objects..
+Here is an example of accessing python objects.
+You can trace every method call of a class, here you need to define the class with the TraceClass metaclass.
+(You can learn more about metaclasses in [this lesson](https://github.com/MoserMichael/python-obj-system/blob/master/python-obj-system.md)

 __Source:__